StackVista/stackstate-docs/use/views/filters.md

 | Labels | Only include components with a [custom label](/configure/topology/tagging.md) or a default integration label, for example the [Dynatrace integration](/stackpacks/integrations/dynatrace.md#dynatrace-filters-for-stackstate-views). |
 | Components | The Components filter behaves differently to other filters.<br />Components named here will be included in the topology **in addition to** the components returned from other filters. |

-The example below uses basic filters to return components that match the conditions:
+The example below uses basic filters to return components that match the following conditions:

 - In the **Domain** `security check`
 - AND has a **Health** state of `Clear` OR `Deviating`